 One important component of learning how to write a book is learning how to finish it.

-A great way to do this is to keep track of the progress you make, whether it be the number of words or pages you write or the number of smaller SMART goals you complete.
+A great way to do this is by keeping track of the progress you make, whether it be the number of words or pages you write or the number of smaller SMART goals you complete.

 Log your stats in a personal journal or document that you can revisit often.
 Keep it close by so you can always see how far you’ve come and visualize where you need to go.